Build your project for app stores

 eas build --platform ios

 You can attach a message to the build by passing --message to the build command, for example, eas build --platform ios --message "Some message".
-The message will appear on the website.
-It comes in handy when you want to leave a note with the purpose of the build for your team.
+The message will appear on the Expo dashboard.
+It comes in handy when you want to specify the purpose of the build for your team.

 Alternatively, you can use --platform all option to build for Android and iOS at the same time: